lelandfowler/Simple-Weather-App-API/README.md

 # Simple-Weather-App-API
-<p>I've built an API that serves temperature and humidity to the client based on a date and location provided.</p>
+<p>A simple API that serves temperature and humidity to the client based on a date and location provided.</p>

 ## Table of Contents:
 - Section 1: Overview
-- Section 2: Planning
-- Section 3: Mac Deployment
+- Section 2: Mac Deployment
-- Section 4: UX Discussion
+- Section 3: Coming Soon

 ## Section 1: Overview
 This API is built utilizing FastAPI as the API framework and Uvicorn as the ASGI server.</p>